Lynn S. Paine

 Senior Associate Dean for Faculty Development

-Before joining the Harvard faculty in 1990, Ms. Paine taught at Georgetown University Business School and the University of Virginia's Darden School of Business as well as National Cheng Chi University in Taiwan, where she was a Luce Scholar in 1976-77.
-Since 1987 she has been a permanent member of the Henry Luce Foundation's Luce Scholar Selection Panel.
+A summa cum laude graduate of Smith College, Ms. Paine holds a doctorate in moral philosophy from Oxford University and a law degree from the Harvard Law School.
+She practiced law with the Boston firm of Hill & Barlow early in her career.
+Prior to joining the Harvard faculty, Ms. Paine taught at Georgetown University Business School and the University of Virginia's Darden School of Business as well as National Cheng Chi University in Taiwan, where she was a Luce Scholar.
+She is a permanent member of the Henry Luce Foundation's Luce Scholar Selection Panel.
 She and her husband, Tom Paine, have three adult children and live in Wellesley, Massachusetts.

 Sustainability in the Boardroom

 More and more companies recognize the importance of corporate responsibility to their long-term success—and yet the matter gets short shrift in most boardrooms, consistently ranking at the bottom of some two dozen possible priorities.
 Many years ago labor conditions in Asian contract factories prompted Nike board member Jill Ker Conway to lobby for a board-level corporate responsibility committee, which the company created in 2001.
 In the years since, the committee has steadily broadened its purview, now advising on a broad range of issues including innovation and acquisitions in addition to labor practices and resource sustainability.